SchoolOfCode/w9_frontend-project-chris-angels/README.md

 A centralised database for bootcampers to take notes, share resources, and receive help with a built in debugging tool.
 Built with React, JavaScript, Material UI, Auth0 and Css.
 Tested with jest, supertest and cypress.

-## Project Status
+Project Status
 This project is currently in development.
-Users can view and add entries to their diary, look for resources on specific topics, use the panic button to debug their code step by step and be given a list of names, of people, that are happy to help with a given topic.
+Users can view and add entries to their diary, look for resources on specific topics, use the panic button to debug their code step by step and be given a list of names of people that are happy to help with a given topic.

 ## Project Screen Shots